haddenkim/splash/README.md

 It also draws from details elaborated in [Stomakhin 2013](http://alexey.stomakhin.com/research/snow.html) and [Jiang 2015](https://www.seas.upenn.edu/~cffjiang/research/apic/paper.pdf).

 The purpose of this project is to first learn the core principles of the Material Point Method.
 The second goal of this project is to learn and implement various parallel programming methods.

-Splash uses [libigl](https://libigl.github.io/) for rendering
+Splash uses [libigl](https://libigl.github.io/) for rendering.

+## Features/TODO
+[x] Serial Explicit MPM
+[ ] Serial Implicit MPM
+[ ] OpenMP Implicit MPM
+[ ] MPI Implicit MPM

 ## Compiling
 Dependencies